spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ### Fiat
 - https://github.com/spinnaker/fiat/pull/972 introduces a way to control whether fiat queries clouddriver during a role sync.
-The default is query.
+The default is to query.
 To disable querying clouddriver for applications:
     ```
     resource:
       provider: